 This is When to Use Interconnected Pond Routing

-Any time the lower pond affects the upper pond, use the Interconnected Pond routing function.
+Any time the lower pond affects the upper pond, use an Interconnected Pond routing function.

 As shown in Figure 3, The lower pond’s water surface rises above the upper pond’s outlet device invert affecting the stage-discharge relationship of the upper pond.
 This in turn will affect the outflow hydrograph from the upper pond.

 The routing process is accomplished by dynamically linking the two ponds together.
-The routing calculation procedure is done in single time increments (equal to the project Time Interval).
+The routing calculation procedure is done in single time increments (equal to the project Time Interval, for example 1 minute).
 During this procedure, the outflow from the upper pond, over one time increment, is in turn routed through the lower pond.
 The computed stage in the lower pond is then used as a tailwater for the upper pond for the next calculation increment.
 Its stage-discharge curve is recomputed.
 A new outflow is computed from the upper pond and the process is repeated for the remaining time increments.

 How to Really Know